galvaknin10/comunication-ltd-project/README.md

 # Communication LTD – Secure vs Vulnerable Web System

-A full-stack web application designed to demonstrate real-world security flaws—such as XSS and SQL Injection—and their proper mitigations.
+A full-stack web application designed to demonstrate real-world security flaws such as XSS and SQL Injection and their proper mitigations.
 The app includes both **vulnerable** and **secure** versions of the backend for learning and comparison purposes.

 ---